-There are twelve state and national parks I recommend going to near the Las Vegas area.
+There are thirteen state and national parks I recommend going to near the Las Vegas area.
 There are actually quite a few more than that if you’re willing to range further afield but I wanted this article to focus on those that are closest to the city.
-As such, the furthest parks from Las Vegas that I’ve recommended in this article are no more than 4 1/2 hours away by car.
+As such, the furthest parks from Las Vegas that I’ve recommended in this article are no more than 4.5 hours away by car.

 Amazingly, there are some really cool National Recreation areas and State Parks found quite close to the Strip, making them easy short trips if you don’t want to be away from the Las Vegas action for too long.
 Then there are some State and National Parks nearby that will either require a longer day trip or an overnighter.
 So let’s get started!